nojaf/vite-plugin-fable/docs/index.md

 ![vite-plugin-fable logo](./img/logo.png)

+> This project is up for adoption.
+I'm looking for eager people to maintain this.<br>
+> Please open a [discussion](https://github.com/nojaf/vite-plugin-fable/discussions) if you are interested!

 ## Introduction

 When diving into Vite, I found myself having a friendly debate with what the [get started with Vite](https://fable.io/docs/getting-started/javascript.html#browser) guide suggests.